+The Privacy Policy describes the accountability framework for ensuring compliance with the Act and its regulation and for ensuring compliance with the privacy and security policies, procedures and practices implemented.
 The Privacy Policy establishes that the President and Scientific Director of OICR is accountable for OTB's compliance with the applicable privacy legislation and regulations and for ensuring compliance with the privacy and security policies, procedures, and practices implemented.
-The President and Scientific Director has delegated this accountability to the Vice-President, Operations, who is responsible for ensuring that OICR, in respect of OTB, meets current legal requirements and adheres to the principles of privacy, confidentiality and security.
+The President and Scientific Director has delegated this accountability to the Vice-President, Corporate Services & Chief Financial Officer, who is responsible for ensuring that OICR, in respect of OTB, meets current legal requirements and adheres to the principles of privacy, confidentiality and security.

 The Privacy Officer and Information Security Officer have been delegated day-to-day authority to manage the privacy and information security program.
-A matrix reporting structure is in place for both of these positions to report to the Vice-President, Operations for this purpose (see organizational chart in Part 4, Section 1 "Privacy Governance and Accountability Framework").
-Other positions and committees that support the privacy and security programs include the Privacy Leads, Information Governance Committee (IGC), and Information Governance Committee Sub-Committee (IGSC).
-The duties and responsibilities of these positions along with the key activities of the privacy and security programs are described in the OICR Privacy and Information Security Accountability Terms of Reference.
+A matrix reporting structure is in place for both of these positions to report to the Vice-President, Corporate Services & Chief Financial Officer for this purpose (see organizational chart in Part 4, Section 1 "Privacy Governance and Accountability Framework").
+Other positions and committees that support the privacy and security programs include the Privacy Leads and the Information Governance Committee (IGC).
+The duties and responsibilities of these positions along with the key activities of the privacy and security programs are described in the OICR Privacy and Information Security Accountability Terms of Reference which is part of the Privacy Policy.